sarthakganguly/fastnote/README.md

 FastNote is a great foundation, and there are many ways it can be extended.
 Here are a few ideas for potential contributions:

+-   **Enhanced Excalidraw Integration:** Allow embedding saved diagrams directly within Markdown notes.
+-   **Note Linking:** Create `[[wiki-links]]` between notes and diagrams to build a personal knowledge base.
--   **Database Migrations:** Implement a database migration tool like `Flask-Migrate` to handle schema changes without needing to delete the database.
+-   **Database Migrations:** Implement a tool like `Flask-Migrate` to handle schema changes without needing to delete the database.
 -   **Rich Media:** Allow users to upload and embed images or other files directly into their notes.
 -   **Note Pinning:** Add the ability to "pin" important notes to the top of the list.
--   **Keyboard Shortcuts:** Implement shortcuts for creating a new note, saving, and toggling edit/view mode.
+-   **Keyboard Shortcuts:** Implement shortcuts for creating a new note, saving, and toggling between editors.
--   **WYSIWYG Editor:** Add a "What You See Is What You Get" editor that can be toggled with the Markdown editor for a more visual experience.
 -   **End-to-End Encryption:** For an extra layer of security, add client-side encryption before data is saved to the local database.

-Thank you for your interest in FastNote